-During the years ended December 31, 2017 and 2016, the Company had and continues to have operations in China.
-Operating transactions in China are denominated in RMB, which is not freely convertible into foreign currencies.
+During the years ended December 31, 2018 and 2017, the Company had and continues to have operations in China.
+Operating transactions in China are denominated in the Chinese currency called RMB, which is not freely convertible into foreign currencies.
 Operating internationally involves additional risks relating to such things as currency exchange rates, different legal and regulatory environments, political, economic risks relating to the stability or predictability of foreign governments, differences in the manner in which different cultures do business, difficulties in staffing and managing foreign operations, differences in financial reporting, operating difficulties, and other factors.
-The occurrence of any of these risks, if severe enough, could have a material adverse effect on the consolidated financial position, results of operations and cash flows of the Company.

 Commercial law is still developing in China and there are limited legal precedents to follow in commercial transactions.
 There are many tax jurisdictions each of which may have changing tax laws.
-Applicable taxes include value added taxes ("VAT"), corporate income tax, and social (payroll) taxes.
+Applicable taxes include value added taxes ("VAT"), Enterprise Income Tax, and social (payroll) taxes.
 Regulations are often unclear.
 Tax declarations (reports) are subject to review and taxing authorities may impose fines, penalties and interest.
 These facts create risks in China.